Music therapy for non-fluent aphasia: Musically assisted speech

 Patients will produce conversational phrases with melodies that the patients are familiar with to practice the real conversation that the patients may need in their daily life.
 This technique leads to more successful outcomes if original lyrics of the melodies are presented before the melodies are associated with conversational phrases.
 The method was also conducted by therapists more than 40 years ago and indicated to be effective.
 Keith and Aronson had recorded that their stroke patient rehabilitated from aphasia by singing simple conversational phrases to communicate with people.

 Rhythmic speech cueing

 Rhythmic speech cueing is one of the essential components in MIT, which requires patients to use their left hand to tap each syllable of the intoned phrases.
 In general, therapists will guide patients to clap or tap the speech rhythm to phrases obtained from song lyrics, conversations, or any resources related to the immediate context.
 Instead of left-hand tapping, clapping or beating a drum are also possible alternatives.
-Rhythmic cueing speed, which has been shown to be more crucial then the melody, will correspond to the patients’ speech speed, prosodic rhythms of the phrases, or musical rhythms of the lyrics, depending on the circumstances of each individual and the types of phrases.
+Rhythmic cueing speed, which has been shown to be more crucial than the melody, will correspond to the patients’ speech speed, prosodic rhythms of the phrases, or musical rhythms of the lyrics, depending on the circumstances of each individual and the types of phrases.